tadeusz-lewandowski/Paccoon/_posts/articles/2017-02-02-writing-simple-shell.md

 }
 ```

-*strcmp* compares two strings and returns 0 if everything is ok.
-If the first argument is equal "cd" then we take another part of command by calling *strtok* again (but with NULL as first argument).
-Next we call our custom *changeDirectory* function and return from listenCommand (because we are going to write other functions below *cd* handling).
+*strcmp* compares two strings.
+If the first argument is equal to "cd" (0 returned) then we take another part of command by calling *strtok* again (but with NULL as first argument).
+Next we call our custom *changeDirectory* function and return from listenCommand (because we are going to write other functions below *cd* handler).

 ## Changing directory

-Changing current directory is very easy because ```<unistd.h>``` gives as *chdir* that changes current working directory to directory specified in path argument.
-Its good idea to check if *path* isn't null and handle *cd* errors.
+Changing current directory is very easy because ```<unistd.h>``` gives us *chdir* function that changes current working directory to directory specified in path argument.
+It's a good idea to check if *path* isn't null and handle *cd* errors.
 How to code this:

 *nekoshell.c*